-- 1. Complete and pass a criminal background check. - must complete Disclosure Candidate Emotional/Mental Health Statement and submit to Concordia Education Department - 3.
-Candidate must complete Felony/Misdemeanor Statement and submit to Concordia Education Department. - 4.
-Candidates must have a 2.8 GPA and at least a C or better in all courses.
+- 1. Complete and pass a criminal background check. - Candidate must complete Disclosure of Emotional/Mental Health Statement and submit to Concordia Education Department - Candidate must complete Felony/Misdemeanor Statement and submit to Concordia Education Department. - 4.
+Candidates must have a 3.0 GPA and at least a C or better in all courses.

-After admission to Teacher Education:
+After admission to Teacher Education: 100 hours in any combination of the following field experiences, with no less than 10 hours in an experience.

-EDUC 678 Field Experience ECE: Birth to 3 (35 hours) EDUC 680 EDUC 681 Field Experience ECE: Ages 3 - 5; or Field Experience ECE: Kindergarten (35 hours), and Proposals a Field Experience ECE: Ages 6 - 8 (30 hours) s must submit the required Field Experience and successfully complete Field Experiences at eks prior to Student Teaching (EDUC 672A/B) EDUC 559 Instructional Methods for Students with Learning Disabilities in Inclusive Settings.
-EDUC 565 The Young Child: Language and Literacy Development PSY 511 Psychological Foundations of Teaching & Learning EDUC 657 Teaching Students with Autism and Severe/Profound Disabilities EDUC 692 Observing and Assessing the Young Child with Disabilities experience meeting the amber of direct contact with children field is are built into this course and can be used toward be field experience requirement in the ECI program. experiences must be listed on the student field log.
-EDUC 578 Infants & Toddlers: Development, Methods, Curriculum & Assessment (Birth - 3) EDUC 580 Pre-Primary Education: Development, Methods, Curriculum & Assessment (Ages 3 - 5) EDUC 625 Serving and Leading in Community and World This course can be completed before or after Student Teaching.
+- EDUC 678 Field Experience ECE: Birth to 3

+- EDUC 680 Field Experience ECE: Ages 3 5

+- EDUC 681Field Experience ECE: Kindergarten

+- EDUC 683 Field Experience ECE: 1st 3rd grade

+Candidates must submit the required Field Experience Proposals and successfully complete Field Experiences at least 8 weeks prior to Student Teaching (EDUC 672A/B)

+EDUC 559 Instructional Methods for Students with Learning Disabilities in Inclusive Settings.
+EDUC 565 The Young Child: Language and Literacy Development PSY 511 Psychological Foundations of Teaching & Learning EDUC 657 Teaching Students with Autism and Severe/Profound Disabilities EDUC 692 Observing and Assessing the Young Child with Disabilities

+A small number of direct contact with children field experiences are built into this course and can be used toward meeting the field experience requirement in the ECI program.
+These field experiences must be listed on the student field experience log.

+EDUC 578 Infants & Toddlers: Development, Methods, Curriculum &

+Assessment (Birth - 3)

+EDUC 580 Pre-Primary Education:

+Development, Methods, Curriculum

+& Assessment (Ages 3 - 5)

+EDUC 625 Serving and Leading in

+Community and World

+This course can be completed before

+or after Student Teaching.

+EDUC 650 Family and Culture

+EDUC 583 Primary Education: Development,

+Methods, Curriculum &

+Assessment (Ages 6-8)

+EDUC 564 C hildren's Literature

+DUC 564 Children's Literature

-\All courses must be completed prior to Student Teaching.
+All courses must be completed prior to Student Teaching.